Checkroth/donut-box/README.md

 # The Tutorial

-(TODO:: I intend to fill this with screenshots to make it easier to follow soon)

 This tutorial is aimed to get a sort of WYSIWYG export of a blender object directly in to a Godot project.
 I do not think it is the best practice to follow for something larger scale that needs maintainability, but is a helpful step to learning how godot works with blender.
 It may also be a simpler, more preferrable approach for development of smaller scale projects, like a game jam.

 Detailed steps are below, the summarized tl;dr steps are: